stuartm2/stuartm2.github.io/_posts/2017-12-02-ros-diff-drive-chassis-rebuild.md

         [...]
     }

 The test was successful so I purchased a new STMicro Nucleo F103RB board with Arduino-compatible headers, hooked everything up more permanently and topped it off with a Grove Arduino shield (I'm having a bit of a Grove love-in at the moment).
-The 32-bit board brings a number of advantages beyond faster processing: it has interrupts on every pin (avoiding one of the biggest shortcomings of the 8-bit Arduino boards) and a large number of GPIO pins beyond the regular Arduino offerings, meaning I can assign motor driver duties to non-Arduino pins, leaving more room for sensors on the Grove shield.
+The 32-bit board brings a number of advantages beyond faster processing: it has interrupts on every pin (avoiding one of the biggest shortcomings of the 8-bit Arduino boards) and a large number of GPIO pins beyond the regular Arduino offerings, meaning I can assign motor driver duties to non-Arduino pins.
+This will leave more room for connecting sensors on the Grove shield.

 ## Motor Driver